MatthewFay/git-query/README.md

 #### Get commits with message with specific pattern
 ```
->> SELECT * FROM COMMITS WHERE message LIKE '%quote! macro%'
+>> SELECT * FROM commits WHERE message LIKE '%quote! macro%'
 ┌─────────┬────────────┬─────────────────────────┬─────────────────────────────┐
 │ id      ┆ author     ┆ date                    ┆ message                     │
 ╞═════════╪════════════╪═════════════════════════╪═════════════════════════════╡